 These lists are available to be used by every user.

-To access to the featured list section choose “Words and Lists” on the top menu and then “Featured Lists”.
+To access to the featured lists section choose “Words and Lists” on the top menu and then “Featured Lists”.

 Please check this section often as new spelling lists are constantly added.

 If you feel that one or more of your public lists should be added in this section as they could be useful to the spelling community, please contact us through the contact form specifying the public address of your lists.